PlagueVonKarma/jep-hack/README.md

 	- Additionally, old lore relating to the area has now been restored, including something about the Unown!

 # Credits
+As the open source nature of this project implies, people are free to reuse what's here for their own ends, **so long as credit is given to this hack and those who worked on what you reuse.** Additionally, we strongly urge you to make any projects using JEP's content open source.
+JEP strongly supports the [free software movement](https://www.fsf.org/about/) and its four essential freedoms.
+If you have any questions on the topic of content reuse, contact @ plague_von_karma on Discord.

+If you use our implementations of anything at all, it is encouraged to submit Pull Requests for bug fixes if you find any issues!
+We very much appreciate them!

+## Development Credits
 - Plague von Karma (Director, Kanto Expansion Pak Founder, Programming, Maps)
 - Martha's Against Humanity (Kanto Expansion Pak ROM Hack Creator, Programmer)
 - Zeta_Null (Repository Owner, Spriter, Programming)